-The final part of our journey on the Glacier Express takes us through expansive vineyards that line the surrounding hillsides to the small town of Brig.
-Brig dates back to the Roman era, and today is a bustling mountain town.
-The cobblestones of the Stadtplatz at the heart of Brig are well worth visiting, capped by a remarkable old building at its head, replete with turrets and a café.
+The final part of our journey on the Glacier Express takes us through the expansive vineyards that line the surrounding hillsides of Brig.
+Brig is a historic town in the Valais canton and dates back to the Roman era.
+With a little free time here, the cobblestones of the Stadtplatz are well worth visiting, capped by the remarkable Stockalper Palace - built in the 17th century by a prosperous silk merchant.

 Today we visit the charming, car-free resort of Zermatt.
 We join a narrow-gauge train, heading south through picturesque vineyards and alongside the River Rhône to Visp.
 From here we join the mountain track for the steep ascent to Zermatt.
-The train clings to the track as we wind left and right, ascending past small clusters of houses and tiny hamlets that together form the region's village communities.
-The spectacular approach to Zermatt takes us through eight tunnels and across 42 bridges, the gradient of the ascent requiring cogwheels to be engaged.
-Finally we reach the grandiose scenery of Zermatt, nestled below the tilted peak of the instantly recognisable Matterhorn.
+The train clings to the track as we wind left and right, ascending past tiny hamlets that together form the region's village communities.
+The approach to Zermatt takes us through eight tunnels and across 42 bridges, the gradient of the ascent requiring cogwheels to be engaged.
+Finally, we reach the grandiose scenery of Zermatt, nestled below the tilted peak of the instantly recognisable Matterhorn.

-In Zermatt you are free to spend your time as you choose.
-One option that you will find hard to resist is the ascent to the summit of the Gornergrat by funicular railway (payable locally).
-Running for just under six miles, the route travels from Zermatt to the summit of the Gornergrat, some 10,135ft above sea level.
-From here, there are uninterrupted views of the Matterhorn mountain, a pyramid set against a crisp Alpine sky.
+In Zermatt, you are free to spend your time as you choose.
+One option that you will find hard to resist is an ascent to the summit of the Gornergrat by funicular railway (payable locally).
+Running for just under six miles, the route travels from Zermatt to the summit of the Gornergrat, some 10,135 feet above sea level.
+From here, there are uninterrupted views of the Matterhorn, a pyramid set against a crisp Alpine sky.